 When you visit our dental office, we can discuss ways that you can prevent experiencing anxiety while receiving dental care.
 In addition to the medication that we can provide, you can try relaxing by drinking a glass of tea.
 There are several natural varieties that you can purchase at the health foods store that will relax and calm you.
 At times, this can be enough to put you into a naturally relaxed state.
 Some patients also find that they benefit from meditation and acupuncture.

 How can I prepare for my dentist appointment?

 Another easy way to help calm your fears is to visit our dental office and meet us without having actual dental work performed.
 Taking the time to tour our office, where you can sit in the dentist chair and have a conversation, will allow you to become familiar with our staff and office environment.
 This way when you do have your teeth cleaned, and dental work performed; you are doing so in an atmosphere that you feel comfortable in with procedures being completed by friendly and familiar faces.
 During your consultation, we can also discuss what you can expect from a teeth cleaning or a specific procedure.
 This will help you to prepare mentally for how long it will take, what dental tools will be used, what you could feel during the process and what the recovery period will be, if any.
-At Plaza North Dentistry, we have found that the more informed our patients are the more comfortable and relaxed they feel.
+At Maitland Square Dentistry, we have found that the more informed our patients are the more comfortable and relaxed they feel.
 This one appointment can help to alleviate the dental anxiety that you are experiencing.